-In addition, a participant must achieve a minimum personal performance qualifying criterion, as determined by the Remco, for the duration of the performance period, in order to be eligible to benefit from any awards.
+In addition, a participant must achieve a minimum personal performance qualifying criterion, as determined by the Remco, for the duration of the performance period, for the awards to vest.

-6.3.5 Vesting periods and holding periods
+6.3.6 Vesting periods and holding periods

 The instruments will be subject to a three-year vesting period.
 SARs will have an exercise period of two years post vesting.
 At the discretion of the Remco, a holding period could apply to any vested shares or exercised SARs.
 During the holding period, participants will not be allowed to trade the shares but will not lose the shares should they leave the employment of the Company.